November 16, 2015

 Once your cake has baked a cooled off, top it off with the delicious icing!
-If you use a bunt pan, you can add your icing when the cake is still slightly warm and it will slide down the sides, leaving you with a beautiful presentation!
+If you use a bundt pan, you can add your icing when the cake is still slightly warm and it will slide down the sides, leaving you with a beautiful presentation!

 This Pumpkin Cake is rich, decadent and festive.
-If you are in charge of bring a dessert to a holiday party, this one is the perfect options and I guarantee your guests will be delighted and impressed!
+If you are in charge of bringing a dessert to a holiday party, this one is the perfect options and I guarantee your guests will be delighted and impressed!